oracle-livelabs/apex/online-bookstore-app/4-application-theme/4-application-theme.md

 In this lab, you will:

-- Customize the application theme using Theme Roller
+- Customize the application theme using Theme Roller.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application